paiqo/Databricks-VSCode/README.md

 		...
 ```
 Even though the values are configured in the Workspace settings, they are not persisted there!
 Instead, they are converted and stored in the User settings to avoid any sensitive information like the ```personalAccessToken``` to be check-in to GIT accidentially.
 The workspace only contains a link to the User settings then.
-Existing connections can be updated by using the UI and specifying the ```displayName``` you want to update.
+Existing connections can be updated by using the settings UI and specifying the ```databricks.connection.defaultdisplayName``` you want to update.
+All other settings you configure will then overwrite the existing values.
 Also, new connections can be added this way at any time.
-To delete a connection, you need to manually remove it from the User settings at the moment (will be improved in future versions1).
-This works for single connections via ```databricks.connection.default.*``` but also via ```databricks.connections.[]``` if you want to add/modify multiple connections at once
+To delete a connection, you need to manually remove it from the User settings at the moment (will be improved in future versions!).
+This works for single connections via ```databricks.connection.default.*``` but also via ```databricks.connections.[]``` if you want to add/modify multiple connections at once.
+Alternatively, you can also modify the User settings directly - but this is for advanced users only!
+Check the configuration ```databricks.userWorkspaceConfigurations```.
+It list all workspace connections that were ever configured together with their unique workspace GUID which is used to link them to the corresponding VS Code workspace.

 Another important setting which requires modifying the JSON directly are the export formats which can be used to define the format in which notebooks are up-/downloaded.
 Again, there is a default/current setting ```databricks.connection.default.exportFormats``` and it can also configured per Connection:
 ``` json